Relative safety: ⭐️⭐️⭐️⭐️

 Lately, Mintos is starting to getting rid of some low performing lenders and this is a very good sign for me.

 - Mintos is not “virgin” anymore.
-There was a little default some years ago and they are still in the process of recovery.
+There have been a few little defaults.

 The bright side?